Biała Piska: History

 In the Napoleonic Wars, Russia made the town a headquarters for their troops in 1807 for nine days, followed by French and Polish troops, demanding payment of their stationing costs, as well as bringing new sicknesses, which killed many residents.
 After the defeat of the French, the Prussians reorganized their territorial administration, and in 1818 the town was assigned to Landkreis Johannisburg in the Gumbinnen region.
+During the January Uprising, Polish insurgents from the Prussian Partition of Poland crossed the border to the Russian Partition in the area, and weapons were smuggled through the town to the Russian Partition.
 It became part of the German Empire in 1871 during the unification of Germany.
 In 1885 the railway line from Pisz to Ełk arrived in the town.
 At that time, the population was about 1,700, of whom 700 were Polish-speaking.

 During World War I, combat between German and Russian troops happened near the town, which was entered by Russian troops and plundered.
 Under the terms of the Treaty of Versailles, the residents of the town voted 100% to remain in Weimar Germany.
 In 1927 and 1928, a new courthouse and waterworks were built.
 In 1938, as part of an extensive action of Germanization and elimination of names of Polish origin, the Nazis renamed the town to Gehlenburg.
 In the 1939 census, there were 2,823 residents.
 It was nearly abandoned in the face of the advancing Soviet front, which captured the city on January 23, 1945.
 A few weeks later, power was transferred to the new Polish administration.
-The town became part of Poland under the Potsdam Agreement.
+The town became again part of Poland under the Potsdam Agreement.
 The historic name Biała was restored and the adjective Piska was added, after the nearby town of Pisz, to distinguish the town from many other Polish settlements of the same name.

 Transport

 National road nr.
 58 and voivodeship road nr.
 667 pass through the town.
+There is a railway station in the town.

 Sport

-Znicz Biała Piska is a semi-professional football club with a very good reputation and notable successes for a club and town of its size.
+Znicz Biała Piska is a semi-professional football club with notable successes for a club and town of its size.